gavv/rdoc-generator-singlepage/README.md

 * Optionaly inline all scripts and styles.
 * Themes support.
 * Excluding classes or members by regex.
-* Grouping class members by category or regex.
+* Grouping class members by regex.

 ## Demo